Conservative liberalism: Overview

-Conservative liberalism emerged in late 18th century France and United Kingdom, when the moderate bourgeoisie supported the monarchy within the liberal camp.
+Conservative liberalism emerged in late 18th-century France and the United Kingdom, when the moderate bourgeoisie supported the monarchy within the liberal camp.
 Representatively, Doctrinaires, which existed during the Bourbon Restoration was a representative conservative-liberal party.
-Radicalism emerged as an opposition against the moderateness of these (conservative) liberals.
-Whiggism (Whig liberalism) in the United Kingdom also forms early conservative liberalism and is distinguished from British Radicalism (radical liberalism).
+Radicalism, the leftward flank of liberalism during the late 18th and early 19th centuries that is referred to as classical radicalism, emerged as an opposition against the moderateness of these conservative liberals.
+Whiggism, or Whig liberalism, in the United Kingdom also forms early conservative liberalism and is distinguished from the Radicals (radical liberalism).

 According to Robert Kraynak, a professor at Colgate University, rather than "following progressive liberalism (i.e. social liberalism), conservative liberals draw upon pre-modern sources, such as classical philosophy (with its ideas of virtue, the common good, and natural rights), Christianity (with its ideas of natural law, the social nature of man, and original sin), and ancient institutions (such as common law, corporate bodies, and social hierarchies).
 This gives their liberalism a conservative foundation.
-It means following Plato, Aristotle, Socrates, St. Augustine, St. Thomas Aquinas, and Edmund Burke rather than Locke or Kant; it usually includes a deep sympathy for the politics of the Greek polis, the Roman Republic, and Christian monarchies.
+It means following Socrates, Plato, Aristotle, St. Augustine, St. Thomas Aquinas, and Edmund Burke rather than Locke or Kant; it usually includes a deep sympathy for the politics of the Greek polis, the Roman Republic, and Christian monarchies.
 But, as realists, conservative liberals acknowledge that classical and medieval politics cannot be restored in the modern world.
 And, as moralists, they see that the modern experiment in liberty and self-government has the positive effect of enhancing human dignity as well as providing an opening (even in the midst of mass culture) for transcendent longings for eternity.
 At its practical best, conservative liberalism promotes ordered liberty under God and establishes constitutional safeguards against tyranny.
-It shows that a regime of liberty based on traditional morality and classical-Christian culture is an achievement we can be proud of, rather than merely defensive about, as trustees of Western civilization".
+It shows that a regime of liberty based on traditional morality and classical-Christian culture is an achievement we can be proud of, rather than merely defensive about, as trustees of Western civilization."

-In the European context, conservative liberalism should not be confused with liberal conservatism which is a variant of conservatism combining conservative views with liberal policies in regards to the economy, social and ethical issues.
+In the European context, conservative liberalism should not be confused with liberal conservatism, which is a variant of conservatism combining conservative views with liberal policies in regards to the economy, social and ethical issues.
 The roots of conservative liberalism are to be found at the beginning of the history of liberalism.
 Until the two world wars, the political class in most European countries from Germany to Italy was formed by conservative liberals.
 The events such as World War I occurring after 1917 brought the more radical version of classical liberalism to a more conservative (i.e. more moderate) type of liberalism.
 Conservative liberal parties have tended to develop in those European countries where there was no strong secular conservative party and where the separation of church and state was less of an issue.
 In those countries, where the conservative parties were Christian democratic, this conservative brand of liberalism developed.